 After 16 years, Germany’s Merkel is stepping down.
-Here’s how her legacy was built.
+Here’s how she built her legacy.

-After a decade and a half in power, German Chancellor Angela Merkel’s era is coming to an end.
-The first German premier to leave power of her own volition, she has chosen not to run in elections this month that will usher in her successor.
+After a decade and a half, the era of German Chancellor Angela Merkel is coming to an end.
+Having chosen not to run in national elections this month, she will become the country’s first premier to leave power of her own volition.

-If negotiations to form a government drag on after the Sept.
-26 elections, she could overtake Helmut Kohl as modern Germany’s longest-serving leader.
-She is the doyenne of European politic — a generation of young Germans remembers no one else at the helm.
+If negotiations to form a new government drag on after the Sept.
+26 vote, she could overtake Helmut Kohl as modern Germany’s longest-serving leader.
+She is the doyenne of European politics — a generation of young Germans remembers no one else at the helm.

-Her admirers have described her as everything from the leader of the free world to a contemporary Joan of Arc — grand portrayals she has always spurned.
+Her admirers have hailed her as everything from the leader of the free world to a contemporary Joan of Arc — grand portrayals she has always spurned.
 Yet she has been repeatedly named among the world’s most powerful women.
 President Barack Obama, among her most enduring advocates, described her as an outstanding global political leader.

 But she leaves a complicated legacy.
 Some applaud her humble, consensus-driven political style.
 Others see a lack of bold leadership, particularly in the face of a more aggressive Russia and rising Chinese power.